tjacobs131/DM-Vacuumsystems_PID-Auto-Tuner/Log.md

     - How long is the measurement time / time constant?
     - How large is the dead-time compared to cycle-time?
 0.5x?
 2x?
     - Do you use integral clamping?
-    - What is an acceptable overshoot range?
     - Using a parallel, series or ideal PID?
-    - Switch to ideal?
-    - D necessary?
+    - !!D?
 Only PI?
-    - Are any specific tuning methods in use now? - What does trial and error tuning look like exactly in terms of initial PID variables?
-    - Neural network approach?
-    - One full heating cycle sufficient test?
+    - Proof of work (sim || test setup)
+      - Simulate actual scenario
+      - Match test setup
+      - Jasper's math?